npm/npm/doc/config.md

 ## DESCRIPTION

 The config command is a way to interact with the `.npmrc` file.
-This file is a JSON encoded list of values that npm is concerned with.
-The first time you run npm, it will create a conf file filled with default values.
+This file is an ini list of values that npm is concerned with.

 On exit, the current state of the config is always saved, so that any changes will be recorded.
-You may safely modify the file (as long as it's still parseable JSON), but it is safer to use the npm config commands.
+You may safely modify the file, but it is safer to use the npm config commands.

+If a file exists at `{PREFIX}/etc/npmrc`, then that is used, where `{PREFIX}` is the install prefix of the node binary.
+(That is, `which node` would show `{PREFIX}/bin/node`.)
+Otherwise, the file at `~/.npmrc` is read for values.

 ## Sub-commands